 Stefon Diggs defends behavior following Bills' season-ending loss

-Stefon Diggs defends behavior following Bills' season-ending loss originally appeared on NBC Sports Bayarea
+Stefon Diggs defends behavior following Bills' season-ending loss originally appeared on NBC Sports Boston

 One of the quickest routes Stefon Diggs ran on Sunday might have been during his early exit out of Highmark Stadium.